Clubs & activities

 Recognized YukonU Student Clubs can get:

-Room bookings at the university, including the Gym
+• Room bookings at the university, including the gym and certain classrooms (if available)

 YukonU Clubs Code of Conduct

-Official YukonU Student Clubs are a part of the University’s student services.
-Clubs are an extension of Yukon University, and club activities should reflect the University’s values.
+Official YukonU Student Clubs are a part of the University’s Student Services.
+Clubs are an extension of Yukon University, and club activities must reflect the University’s values.

 By joining an official YukonU Student Club, members agree to the following: